General Power of Attorney

 What Is a General Power of Attorney?

-Unlike a limited or special power of attorney that restricts the agent to specific transactions, a general power of attorney confers comprehensive authority across multiple domains.
+Unlike a limited or special power of attorney that restricts the agent to specific transactions, a general power of attorney confers complete authority across multiple domains.
 Under common law and most state statutes, a standard (non-durable) general power of attorney automatically terminates upon the principal's incapacity — meaning the agent loses authority at precisely the moment it may be most needed.
 This is why many principals opt for a durable general power of attorney under the Uniform Durable Power of Attorney Act, which includes language specifying that the agent's authority survives the principal's subsequent disability or incapacity.

 The agent under a general power of attorney owes fiduciary duties to the principal, including the duty of loyalty, the duty to act in the principal's best interest, the duty to keep the principal's property separate from their own, and the duty to maintain records of all transactions conducted on the principal's behalf.